Surgical Case Library

 Endocrine

-Thymic Neuroendocrine Carcinoma
+Thymic Neuroendocrine Carcinoma.

 Thymic neuroendocrine carcinoma represents 2–4% of anterior mediastinal neoplasms and about 6% of carcinoid tumors, making it an exceptionally rare malignancy.